 2. Directing Shoppers to Your Own Website

-A marketplace can’t be profitable or successful if traffic is being directed away from their site.
+A marketplace can’t be profitable or successful if traffic is being directed away from its site.
 Any traffic and sales that are conducted on the marketplace, should stay on the marketplace, and this is explicitly outlined in their policies.
 You’ve made the decision to move into multi-channel commerce for a reason, and you need to respect the rules of the platform.
 We’d strongly suggest you don’t even think about trying this.
 They’ll find out.

 Trying to redirect consumers to your own website will only result in your seller account being shut down.